Skip to content

-Bali itinerary – the ultimate guide for a 2 week trip
+Bali itinerary – the ultimate guide for a 2-week trip

 Bali is a tiny Indonesian island with many different pockets of paradise, from dreamy jungles to white sandy beaches, visiting this island is certainly one to add to the bucket list; I spent just over two weeks in Bali and had the best time.
-From its infamous UNESCO rice paddies to hiking Mount Batur, this 2 week Bali itinerary will help you discover the best that Bali has to offer!

 Key information about Bali